 - Medium – within 1-5 years;

-- Late – 5 years after the start of admission.
+- Late – 5 years after the start of treatment.

-The countdown should not be from the first signs, but from the start of treatment with specific drugs.
+Counting should be done not from the first signs but at the beginning of treatment with specific drugs.

-In general, the signs of schizophrenia are due to its type and form.
-The main types are paranoid, catatonic, hebephrenic, and simple.
-According to the variant of the course, the disorder is divided into sluggish, malignant, continuously current, paroxysmal (coat-like), etc.
+In general, the symptoms of schizophrenia are determined by its type and form.
+The main types are paranoid, catatonic, hebephrenic and simple.
+According to the variant of the course, the disorder is divided into sluggish, malignant, continuously flowing, seizure-like, etc.

-These varieties differ from each other in the nature and intensity of symptoms.
-With resistance, those signs that are characteristic of the form of the disease identified in the patient will dominate.
-Criteria for determining drug resistance help determine the further treatment plan.
-Among them:
+These types differ from each other in the nature and intensity of symptoms.
+In case of resistance, those signs characteristic of the form of the disease detected in the patient will dominate.
+The criteria for determining drug resistance help determine the future treatment plan.
+These include:

-- Symptoms of the disease persist for a long time.
+- Symptoms of the disease persist for an extended period.

 - Presence of active symptoms during remission.